 Effective May 2020, Short List ranking sheets can now be submitted just like any other ranking sheet, through the "List Selection" tab.
 The prior alternative method of submitting a ranking sheet using the “Non-standard Arbitrator Ranking Sheet” through the “Drafts & Submissions” tab is no longer necessary.
-If you received a non-standard ranking sheet just prior to the Portal enhancement going into effect (i.e., the short list is not displayed in the List Selection tab of the case), you will still be able to submit your rankings through the “Drafts & Submissions” tab, using the “Non-standard Arbitrator Ranking Sheet” attachment type for a short period of time.
-This attachment type will soon be removed from the Portal.
+This attachment type has been removed from the Portal.

 24. Do I have to use the same email address when I create an account on the DR Portal as I provided when I filed a claim or answer for a case I am representing?

 All automated emails coming from the DR Portal will go to the email address on your DR Portal account.
 FINRA staff, however, might use the email address you provided with your initial submission through the DR Portal.
 If you do not want this to happen, you should use the same email address for your account and all submissions.

 25. What is the difference between a "Portal Contact", a Secondary Contact, and a Party with regard to the "Users" tab?

 FINRA sends an "invitation" email to the claimant's representative after the claim is filed, and to the respondent's representative after an answer or notice of appearance is filed.
 This invitation can only be used once.
 Whoever uses it (either the representative themselves or a delegate that he or she chooses) becomes the "Portal Contact" with respect to this particular case on the DR Portal.